SoftSimu/SymPhas/README.md

 The modules required for the simplest build of Symphas are **lib**, **datatypes**, **sym** and **sol**.

+A driver file is then written which uses these modules to define, setup and solve a phase-field problem.

 ## Getting Started with *SymPhas*

 ### Download

-The entire *SymPhas* package can be downloaded from https://github.com/SoftSimu/SymPhas from the `release` branch.
+The entire *SymPhas* package can be downloaded from https://github.com/SoftSimu/SymPhas from the `main` branch.
 The package can be obtained by either downloading the repository packaged as a zip (i.e. through the Github website) or by cloning the repository, which will make it convenient to be up to date with the latest development.

-The *SymPhas* package comes with predefined model definitions and solvers, but can also be installed as a standalone API where the user defines custom solvers and driver.
+The *SymPhas* package comes with predefined model definitions and solvers, but can also be installed as a standalone API where the user defines custom solvers, models and drivers.

-### Installation and Requirements
+### Before Installation

+_Before moving on to installation, please ensure:_
+- All the necessary requirements for the *SymPhas* installation are satisfied.
+- You are familiar with the organization of a *SymPhas* installation, e.g. location of modules and how to enable them; the location of examples; the location of driver files with respect to the CMake file; and other points discussed in this tutorial.

+#### Requisite Packages

 The compilation is cross-platform compatible through CMake for either the Linux or Windows (Windows 7 and 10 are both compatible) platforms.
 CMake version 3.14 or higher is required for compiling and installing.
 The minimum required versions of the compilers which are verified to work are: